APPLICATION

 Description

-• In case of DDL statements, either all of them succeed or none depending on whether there is a failure in processing statements.
-This means the metastore will be updated, only if all statements in the Application succeed.
+• In the case of DDL statements, either all of them succeed or none do, depending on whether there is a failure in processing statements.
+This means the metastore is updated only if all statements in the application succeed.

-• In case of Query statements, all queries will be run in a single job.
-This helps achieving better efficiency and resource utilization at runtime.
+• In the case of Query statements, all queries run in a single job.
+This helps achieve better efficiency and resource utilization at runtime.

 Supported Statements

-Currently, below statement types are supported in applications:
+DeltaStream supports the below statement types in application:

 Benefits of Application

-Applications help users achieve better efficiency and overall cost reduction in two ways:
+Applications help you achieve better efficiency and overall cost reduction in two ways:

-If a failure happens when processing one of the DDL or Query statements (if any) in an application (for example, due to a parse error), then the whole application fails.
-This means none of the entities will be created and no query will start.
+If a failure occurs when processing a DDL or Query statement in an application (for example, due to a parse error), then the whole application fails.
+This means no entities are created and no query will start.

-If a runtime failure happens when the application job is running (for example, due to an authentication error to access a store), then all queries in the application will fail; However all the relation(s) which were created at the beginning of application via DDL statements (if any) will remain.
+If a runtime failure occurs when the application job is running (for example, due to an authentication error to access a store), then all queries in the application fail.
+However, any relation(s) created at the beginning of application via DDL statements remain.

 Virtual Relation